Hurricane Ida and Nor'Ida: United States

+Hurricane Ida

 Ahead of Ida's arrival in the United States, a tight pressure gradient between the hurricane and a high-pressure system over the southeastern states resulted in strong winds across southern Florida.
 These winds, reaching 45 mph in gusts, caused moderate damage in parts of the state.
 Roughly 3,000 people were left without power in Miami-Dade, Broward and Palm Beach counties.
 Several trees were reported to have been downed and some uprooted.
 One car was struck by a broken tree limb during the event.
 In the Gulf Stream, the 27' Columbia sailing vessel Serenity, was caught the cyclone 150 miles north-east of Jacksonville, Florida, and reported a brief strengthening of the storm, with sustained winds of 95 mph, gusting to 110 mph, on the eastern side of the system.
 Due to the sailing vessels non-response to VHF communications, a USCG helicopter was despatched a short while before the eye of the system arrived in the area.
 However, the crew refused evacuation, and later managed to arrive, somewhat damaged, in St. Augustine.
 Additionally, moderate beach erosion was reported in counties along the Gulf Coast.
 Rainfall from the system impacted Florida for two days, resulting in accumulations between 3 and 5 in in parts of the panhandle.
 A maximum rainfall of 5.41 in fell in Pensacola.
 Coastal and inland flooding resulted in numerous road closures and schools and non-governmental offices were closed on November 10.
 Water rise along the coast was estimated between 3 and 5 ft at the height of the storm.
 Following the storm, a local state of emergency was declared in Wakulla County.
 Throughout Florida, damage from the storm amounted to $265,000.